 - flower color white with yellow centers

-- uses in garden: great in containers, cut and dried flower, drought tolerant, fragrant
+- uses in garden: in containers, cut flowers, fragrant, ground cover

 Indoors – seeds should be started indoors in flats 4-6 weeks before transplanting to the garden.
 Seeds need light for germination.
 Press seeds gently into the surface of the growing medium.
 Mist to moisten and keep the surface moist.
 Keep flats at alternating temps of 68-86 degrees F. between night and day until germination.
 10-14 days for germination.
 Transplant when seedlings are one to two inches tall (3-4 true leaves) as older seedlings do not transplant well.
 Final spacing 8″ apart, in rows 18″ apart.

 Outdoors – direct seed as soon as soil can be worked.
+Grow in full sun in sandy loam that is well-drained and fertile.
 Scatter the tiny seeds in a narrow band and cover shallowly.
 Keep moist until germination.
 Thin to clusters of 2-3 plants space 8″ apart, in rows 18″ apart.
 Self sows readily.
 60-65 days to harvest.